Generative Graphical Inverse Kinematics: Related Work

-\textbf{Learning Inverse Kinematics} Jordan and Rumelhart show in~\citep{jordan1992forward} that the non-uniqueness of IK solutions presents a major difficulty for learning algorithms, which often yield erroneous models that ``average" the non-convex feasible set.
-D'Souza et al.~\citep{d2001learning} address this problem for differential IK by observing that the set of solution angle changes is locally convex around particular configurations.
-Bocsi et al.~\citep{bocsi2011learning} use an SVM to parameterize a quadratic program, whose solutions match those of position-only IK for particular workspace regions.
-In computer graphics, Villegas et al.~\citep{villegasNeuralKinematicNetworks2018} apply an RNN model to solve a highly constrained IK instance for motion transfer between skeletons with different bone lengths.
-We show that a GNN-based IK solver allows a higher degree of generalization that captures not only different link lengths, but also different numbers of DOF.
+Jordan and Rumelhart show in~\cite{jordan1992forward} that the non-uniqueness of IK solutions presents a major difficulty for learning algorithms, which often yield erroneous models that ``average" the nonconvex feasible set.
+However, Bullock et al.~\cite{bullock1993self} observe that relating end-effector and configuration \emph{directions} instead of positions (i.e., working in the velocity space) ensures that the space of feasible inputs can be linearly approximated at each point along a trajectory, ensuring that their superposition is also feasible.
+B\'{o}csi et al.~\cite{bocsi2011learning} use an SVM to parameterize a quadratic program whose solutions match those of position-only IK for particular workspace regions.
+In computer graphics, Villegas et al.~\cite{villegasNeuralKinematicNetworks2018} apply a recursive neural network model to solve a highly constrained IK instance for motion transfer between skeletons with different bone lengths.
+In this work, we show that a GNN-based IK solver allows a higher degree of generalization by capturing not only different link lengths, but also different numbers of DOF.